 How to Start a Professional Organizing Business

-Turn Your Skills Into Income
+Turn Your Skills for Tidying Up Into Income

-Because throwing things out can be difficult for clients, organizers also need to be coaches, helping clients process their feelings around objects.
+Because throwing things out can be difficult for clients, organizers often need to also act as coaches, helping clients process their feelings around objects.
 Further, organizers need to learn about their clients to design systems they can be successful at using.

-- Startup overhead is low.
+Startup overhead is low.

-- No official training is necessary.
+No official training is necessary.

-- It's an extension of what the organizationally inclined have been doing most of their life.
+It's an extension of what the organizationally inclined have been doing most of their life.

-- It's easy to start a portfolio by doing small jobs for family and friends.
+It's easy to start a portfolio by doing small jobs for family and friends.

-- Classes and websites devoted to organizing are easy to find.
+Classes and websites devoted to organizing are easy to find.

-- It can be a challenge to differentiate yourself from other organizers.
+It can be a challenge to differentiate yourself from other organizers.

-- You need to be comfortable entering other people's messy and disorganized homes or offices.
+You need to be comfortable entering other people's messy and disorganized homes or offices.

-- You need patience, particularly with clients who want to hold on to items or have difficulty adapting to organizational systems.
+You need patience, particularly with clients who want to hold on to items or have difficulty adapting to organizational systems.

-- Unglamorous tasks, such as cleaning up for people with hoarding disorders, are part of the job.
+Unglamorous tasks, such as cleaning up for people with hoarding disorders, are part of the job.

 What You Need to Get Started

 - Decide if you'll specialize or generalize your organization service.
-For example, will you help everyone or focus just on homes or business.
-Or you can specialize in a specific area such as garages or paper management.
+For example, will you help everyone or focus just on homes or business?
+Or, you can specialize in a specific area, such as garages or paper management.

-- Obtain a business license and liability insurance
+- Obtain a business license and liability insurance.

 - Create a detailed business plan outlining your service, pricing, and financial situation and goals.